rscherrer/archgen/README.md

 where `parameters.txt` is a text file containing a list of parameter names and values.

+Different options are available to run multiple simulations with different parameter files.
+We provide example scripts for that in the `run/` folder (see [here](run/README.md) for details).

 ### Parameters

 The parameter file should look like this: